Sokkeldirektoratet

 Measurands and uncertainty limits

-Chemical analysis of oil and gas samples shall comply with requirements for measurand and uncertainty limits in Table 3.
-Compliance with uncertainty limit requirements shall be demonstrated in an uncertainty budget.
+Chemical analysis of oil and gas samples shall comply with the requirements for measurands and uncertainty limits in Table 3.
+Compliance with the uncertainty limit requirements shall be demonstrated in uncertainty budgets.

 Table 3 (Requirements for chemical analysis of oil and gas samples)